PermitBFT: Exploring the Byzantine Fast-Path

-Optimistically, a single round of the protocol proceeds as follows (cf.\ \Cref{fig:message-schematic}): \begin{enumerate} \item Whenever a new block is received, nodes issue permits to the next block creator to append from the new block. \item When the next creator collects a quorum of $2f + 1$ \permits{} (manages to produce a proof), it creates a new block including all non-conflicting transactions that it received so far. \end{enumerate} In the best case, this procedure establishes a chain of blocks that may be interpreted as a linear log of transactions.
-We thus introduce the following commit rule: \begin{definition} A \block{} is said to be \emph{committed} if there exists at least one child \block{}. \end{definition} Note that, optimistically, we can thus incorporate a new non-conflicting transaction in a committed block within 2 rounds of communication.
-In the first round, it may already be incorporated in a new block that is distributed to all nodes by the block creator.
-In the second round, these nodes issue permits that allow the subsequent block creator to create a child block, which may serve as an $ack$ (acknowledgment) message to the client. \begin{theorem} \name{} attains an optimistic latency of 2 communication rounds. \end{theorem} \begin{proof} During a period with synchronous networking conditions with two consecutive honest creators, a new, non-conflicting transaction will be immediately incorporated in a new \block{} that is broadcast to all nodes.
-Due to synchrony, each honest node will receive the created \block{} before its \texttt{round timeout} expires (see \Cref{sec:liveness} on details).
-In the second round of communication, all honest nodes issue \permits{} specifying the received \block{} as position.
-Consequently, the subsequent creator may produce a valid proof; hence, a child \block{} for the \block{} containing the new transaction.
-We will see in \Cref{def:commit-rule:transactions} that the new transaction may be executed at this point. \end{proof} Note that we assume transactions to be non-conflicting, which we ensure by employing a UTXO system (see \Cref{sec:protocol:transactions}).
+\paragraph*{Optimistic Operation}{ Note that, optimistically, a non-conflicting transaction can be incorporated in a committed block within 2 rounds of communication (cf.\ \Cref{fig:message-schematic}).
+In the first round, it may already be included in a new block that is distributed to all nodes by the block creator.
+In the second round, the backup nodes issue permits that allow the subsequent block creator to create a child block, which may serve as an $ack$ (acknowledgment) message to the client.
+Hence, \begin{corollary} \prot attains a byzantine-resilient latency of 2 communication rounds. \end{corollary} Note that we assume transactions to be non-conflicting, which we ensure by employing a UTXO system. }